The earliest verified example?

 Duff & Sollace

-Seth Thomas offered a remarkable selection of glass-enamel dials in different styles and fonts, manufactured by the local firm of Duff & Sollace until late October in 1897, when a fire destroyed their small factory at the corner of Center and Litchfield Streets in Thomaston.
+Seth Thomas offered a remarkable selection of glass-enamel dials in different styles and fonts, manufactured by the local firm of Duff & Sollace until late in 1897, when a fire destroyed their factory.

 Their Factory

-The Duff & Sollace Dial Co was organized on November 19, 1895 in Thomaston, Connecticut by George Duff with a capital stock of $5,000.
-The new venture, led by Joseph Sollace, began supplying enamel dials for the nearby Seth Thomas watch factory.
-The firm relocated to a small machine shop owned by Charles Smith the following year, which was destroyed by a fire on the night of October 25, 1897.
+The Duff & Sollace Dial Co was organized on November 19, 1895 in Thomaston, Connecticut by George Duff with capital stock of $5,000.
+This new venture, led by Joseph Sollace, began supplying enamel dials for the nearby Seth Thomas watch factory using a small machine shop owned by Charles Smith at the corner of Center and Litchfield Streets in Thomaston, which burned down on the night of October 25, 1897.

 Dial Feet Locations